softwareunderground/52things/README.md

 - Geocomputing at enterprise scale.
 - Open sourcing a corporate software project.
 - Data standards, lol.
-- Geocomputing in the year 2028.
+- Geocomputing in the years 2010, 2020, 2030, and 2040.
+- Who are/were the pioneers of digital science?
+- (How) can machines learn physical (or conceptual?) models?
 - Teaching geoscientists to code: Everything Drew Steen said is wrong
 - Thank you for the state-of-the-art processing, I will now proceed to interpret it incorrectly.
 - Units -sigh- let's start using pint (like metpy), astropy, or _something_.
 - How tech ubiquity is changing geoscientific observation.
+- 5 math concepts for digital geoscientists: probability, linear algebra, machine learning, graph theory, set theory
 - 5 libraries for geophysicists: obspy, madagascar, simpeg, vispy, etc.
 - 5 libraries for geologists: pynoddy, qgis, pygmt, pandas/welly/striplog, etc.
 - Is the subsurface a Graph? (ask the author of noddy/pynoddy)